AndrewHolm/mnist-arduino-tflite/README.md

 # new_model.h
 - TensorFlowLite model
 # MNIST_2.ino
-- Arduino IDE file used to test efficacy and efficiency of model on edge device.
+- Arduino file used to test efficacy and efficiency of model on edge device.